SystemsApproach/sdn/arch.rst

 	OpenFlow and P4, except they allow for the Action part to be an arbitrary program.
-In contrast, OpenFlow defines a fixed set of Actions, while P4 is a restricted language for experssing Actions, which is necessary when the Action must execute within a fixed cycle budget, as is the case for a forwarding pipeline.
+In contrast, OpenFlow defines a fixed set of Actions, while P4 is a restricted language for expressing Actions, which is necessary when the Action must execute within a fixed cycle budget, as is the case for a forwarding pipeline.